-- Develop- let adults help, knowing that it's ok to make mistakes so we can learn from them - Engage-being curious, joining in - Communicate- kind words, working with peers, asking for help - Aspire- being ambitious and trying your best with work and friendships, working towards your goals
+- Develop- let adults help, knowing that it is ok to make mistakes so we can learn from them - Engage- being curious, joining in - Communicate- kind words, working with peers, asking for help - Aspire- being ambitious and trying your best with work and friendships, working towards your goals

 These should be awarded one at a time in direct explicit response to good behaviours for learning.
-Pupils can use their merit to access enrichment time on a Friday.
+Pupils can use their merits to access enrichment time on a Friday.
 All pupils are able to access a range of activities identified by the pupils themselves with a higher number of merits needed to achieve the most prized activities.
-The merit system has been designed to appeal to pupils for whom extrinsic motivation is an important motivator whilst giving pupils develop the feelings associated with intrinsic reward.
+The merit system has been designed to appeal to pupils for whom extrinsic motivation is successful whilst giving pupils the opportunity to recognise and develop the feelings associated with intrinsic reward.
 It is important that rewards are experienced as positive shared experiences with their peers as part of the school community.